nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Format: task list @PERSON_INDEX...`
 - The `@` parameter allows you to search for tasks that are assigned to **all** the contact(s) you specify.
 - Shows the tasks of the specified `PERSON_INDEX`.
-- The contact refers to the index number shown in the displayed person list.
+- The contact refers to the index number shown in the displayed teammate list.
 - The index **must be a positive integer** 1, 2, 3, …​

 ##### Example
-- `task list @1 @2` returns all tasks that are assigned to **both** the 1st and 2nd persons from the address book.
+- `task list @1 @2` returns all tasks that are assigned to **both** the 1st and 2nd teammates from the address book.

 #### 5. Filtering by Deadline
 `Format: task list before/DATE after/DATE`